Last updated: 6 Feb 2023, 12:03pm

 Students who are not formally enrolled in the program may be selected for 1st grade interschool teams but will not be eligible for exclusive on and off the pitch opportunities, including travel.

 Yes.
-All students will have the opportunity to register for this program.
+All students, new and returning, will need to register for the 2024 program.
 Students who enrolled in the 2022 program will be asked to reconfirm their interest to remain in the program.
-If you have not already registered please register here

-Melbourne Victory Academy coaches will lead twenty 50-minute training sessions across the school year.
+Melbourne Victory Academy coaches will lead nineteen 60-minute training sessions across the school year.
 The sessions will be held on the Yirramboi Campus Sports Oval and take place on selected Thursday mornings (before school) on the following dates:

-In addition, Melbourne Victory coaches will lead all 1st grade ACS and 5/6 Soccer teams during Overnewton’s interschool program.
-Where possible, friendlies, excursions, interschool and representative matches will be scheduled into ACS Bye Rounds.
+In addition, Melbourne Victory coaches will lead all 1st grade Soccer teams during Overnewton’s interschool program.

 The trials are an opportunity for Melbourne Victory and College coaches to look at the students and begin creating ability-based groupings.
 This information will help to inform future planning and define our coaching requirements for the year.

-The Head Coach of the Overnewton Program is Andreas Papanicolaou – also the Melbourne Victory U23 Academy Assistant Coach.
-Andreas will work closely with, Melbourne Victory’s Head of Academy, Joe Palatsides, to help tailor Melbourne Victory’s Academy Methodology to the needs of our students.
+The Head Coach of the Overnewton Program is Tom Paton.
+Tom is an experienced coach, working across Melbourne Victory’s Football Pathways, including the Club’s Pre-Academy as a lead coach.
+Tom will work closely with the Club’s Football Department to help tailor Melbourne Victory’s Academy methodology to the needs of our students.

-Licenced coaches, including Joe Palatsides (Head of Academy), Harley Hamdani (Community Football and Education Manager) and Gareth Turnball (A-League Women’s Assistant Coach / Football Pathways Manager), are just some of the coaches who will attend selected morning sessions.
+Licenced coaches, including Joe Palatsides (Head of Academy Coaching), Harley Hamdani (A-League Women’s Assistant Coach / Community Football Manager - Pathways) and Gareth Turnbull (A-League Women’s Assistant Coach / Football Pathways Manager), are just some of the coaches who will attend selected morning sessions.

-A limited range of samples will be available for viewing at the first trials on March 2 & 9.
-Program staff can help guide your child to find their correct size.
-Alternatively, you can order directly using the size guide on the Macron site.
+A full range of samples will be available for viewing at the first trials on 15 & 22 February, 2024 and will be located in the Middle School foyer during Term 1.
+It is strongly recommended that parents take the opportunity to view the garments and fit your child prior to placing the online order as branded garments cannot be easily exchanged.
 All uniform orders will be processed online here and posted directly to your home address.

 We expect that students within this program will embrace the opportunity to proudly represent both Overnewton and Melbourne Victory as program ambassadors.
 As such, the approved parameters of wear will permit students to wear the Macron quarter zip jacket in place of the College Sports Jacket, or Year 12 Jumper, with sports uniform on their nominated sport day.